 Notice that all sessions are at the same time apart from the first one, which is 1 hour earlier.

-A link to the recordings will be sent to all participants after each event
+Sessions will be recorded and a link to the recordings will be sent to all participants after each event

 Cost